ynemreuslu/CoinListApp/README.md

-# Coin List
+# Coin Listing App

-he Coin Listing app is a demo application that displays information about cryptocurrencies.
+The Coin Listing app is a demo application that displays information about cryptocurrencies.
 The data is stored on a web server as a REST web service.

-This application demonstrates the use of [Retrofit](https://square.github.io/retrofit/) to send requests to the web service and [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) to parse the returned JSON data into Kotlin data objects.
+This application demonstrates the use of the following technologies:
+- **Retrofit**: Used to send requests to the web service.
+- **kotlinx.serialization**: Used to parse the returned JSON data into Kotlin data objects.

-In my project, I additionally use Manual Dependency Injection and MVVM architecture.
+- **Manual Dependency Injection**: Used to manage dependencies.
+- **MVVM Architecture Pattern**: Used to structure the application architecture..